 \subsubsection{GAN-based Algorithms}

 As introduced in Sec.~\ref{subsubsec:gm}, the Generative Adversarial Network(GAN), is a deep generative model to realize implicit MLE for distribution learning through adversarial training.
-This generative model has been recently explored for many-body statistical systems (e.g., for Ising model in~\cite{2017arXiv171004987L}) and also for the configuration generation of quantum field systems.
-In Refs.~\cite{Zhou:2018ill,Zhou:2021vza,Zhou:2020yna}, the GAN is used for configuration generation of complex scalar $\phi^4$ field at non-zero chemical potential in the context of lattice QFT study.
+This generative model has recently been explored for many-body statistical systems (e.g., for Ising model in~\cite{2017arXiv171004987L}) and also for the configuration generation of quantum field systems.
+In Refs.~\cite{Zhou:2018ill,Zhou:2021vza,Zhou:2020yna}, the GAN is used for the configuration generation of complex scalar $\phi^4$ field at non-zero chemical potential in the context of lattice QFT study.
 In Sec.~\ref{sec_phases_obs} about \textit{\textbf{Regression in QFT}} sector, this QFT system under worldline formalism was also introduced for regression exploration via deep learning.
-New configuration generation via Wasserstein-GAN scheme is also explored~\cite{Zhou:2018ill} at the task of producing uncorrelated configurations fulfilling the physical distribution, with training ensemble of configurations prepared from worm algorithm.
+New configuration generation via Wasserstein-GAN scheme is also explored~\cite{Zhou:2018ill} in the task of generating uncorrelated configurations satisfying the physical distribution, with training ensembles of configurations prepared by the worm algorithm.
 Since the considered field system under the dualization approach should satisfy an important local divergence-type constraint reflecting flux conservation, the effectiveness of the generative algorithms, in terms of whether the generated configurations are physical or not, is verified by checking this divergence-type constraint condition for training.
-Surprisingly, as shown in the left of Fig.~\ref{fig:scalar_gan}, it is found that this highly implicit physical constraint condition is realized in a converging manner (more and more together with training epochs) for configurations generated from the trained generator within GAN, without explicit guidance of this constraint.
+Surprisingly, as shown in the left part of Fig.~\ref{fig:scalar_gan}, it is found that this highly implicit physical constraint condition is realized in a converging manner (more and more together with training epochs) for configurations generated by the trained generator within GAN, without explicit guidance of this constraint.